JacobGuerrant/TOP-sign-up-form/README.md

 <br>

 # Description
 A simple project to refresh on the basics of just HTML and CSS.
-And to remind me why modern frameworks & TailwindCSS are so convienient.
+And to remind me why modern frameworks & TailwindCSS are so convenient.
 <br>

 # Features